snuhcs-course/swpp-2025-project-team-01/backend/README.md

    This will:
    - Create a conda environment named `swpp-backend` (or your custom name)
    - Install Python 3.12, PyTorch with CUDA 12.9
+   - Install NVIDIA NeMo for Parakeet ASR (English)
+   - Install OpenAI Whisper (multilingual ASR)
-   - Install Whisper (ASR), Kokoro TTS
+   - Install Kokoro TTS
    - Install vLLM for translation inference
    - Install transformers and ML libraries
    - Install FastAPI and backend dependencies